Frank Sudia: Impact on Information Security and PKI

 [** For the record, coming off my recent success with BTAS, given available software and developer pay in the 1990s, I could have easily produced beta versions of all 6 systems I designed for CertCo (CA, AA, RM, CW, AQ, KE) for under $1.5 million total, net of overhead and legal.
 Yet due to warped management focus, we had already burned $14 million by the time of the spinout.]

 In 2000 the music stopped due to the Dot-Com stock market crash, and the company closed in early 2002, after burning over $100 million, with peak staff over 120, and after inducing scores of global banks to collectively burn $400 million (source JH), still with no meaningful products or revenue.
-As I often say, "Few people have ever heard of CertCo, and those who have don't think very highly of it."
-This was a good-sized failed deal, but it was dwarfed by other Dot-Com Era failures such as Webvan and CommerceOne, and would have been rounding error during the 2008 mortgage bond market collapse.
+As I often say, "Few people have ever heard of CertCo, and those who have don't think very highly of it."*** This was a good-sized failed deal, but it was dwarfed by other Dot-Com Era failures such as Webvan and CommerceOne, and would have been rounding error during the 2008 mortgage bond market collapse. [*** Or, less charitably, "A festival of bad behavior culminating in a business disaster of Titanic proportions."]

 Many aspects of my system were documented in the book “What Information Security Really Is” (Itakura, 2002) written by a Japanese bank participant, available only in Japanese.
 (I never wrote a book, preferring not to talk up the value of assets I didn't control.)
 Among the more tangible impacts of CertCo were that banks stopped partnering with info-sec companies, and declined to offer e-trust services, while many of our staff went on to thrive in the still-nascent info-sec industry.